sdc-china/IDA-doc/_posts/2018-05-04-pipeline-script.md

   **Call wsadmin command**
   <br>
   <br>
    You can execute a wsadmin command in Script.
-The wsadmin command is running against the BPM server associated to the Stage Workflow configuration.
+The wsadmin command is running against the BAW server associated to the Stage Workflow configuration.
 For example,

   *ssh AdminTask.BPMSetEnvironmentVariable('[-containerAcronym ${APP_ACRONYM} -containerSnapshotAcronym ${SNAPSHOT_ACRONYM} -environmentVariableName TEST_KEY -environmentVariableValue 8899]')*